zukijifukato/zukijifukato.github.io/_posts/2021-10-03-open-source-contribution-101-guide-ft-pull-requests.md

 ### Read Guidelines

 You should check the contributing guidelines, FAQs and check anything that might be mentioned for users to see before contributing to the project.
-Generally, everything will be mentioned briefly on the README.md, if not, it may also be on the root folder of the repository.
+Generally, everything will be mentioned briefly on the README.md, if not, it may also be on the root folder of the repository as respective file like `CONTRIBUTING.md`.

 ### Make your changes